ryancog/SpacenavdRadialMenus/README.md

 1. Spacenavd must be installed and running
 1. `libspnav` must be installed
 1. `libXtst` must be installed
-1. QtCreator must be installed to build program and configure menu mappings (config file to-do)
+1. ~~QtCreator must be installed to build program and configure menu mappings (config file to-do)~~
+   - QtCreator isn't technically needed, just several Qt dependencies/libs.
+(Which specifically I'm unsure)
 1. Should work with SpaceMouse devices with 2 buttons (support for additional buttons to-do)

 ## Installation/Usage